vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/paramparA/articles/siMhAsanAdhipatis.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 He was born in the month Chitrai     in Chitra Nakshatram in the year 1165 AD.
 He lived for 110 years and     attained Paramapadam in 1275 AD (PPM).
 He was also known as Sudarsanar.
 He     belonged to Srivatsa Gotram.
 He also assisted the master in documenting the     Sri Bhashya (p.315 of GLE) and acted as a scribe for Sri Bhashyam along with     Kooratha Azhwaan.
-His father was Devarajap Perumaal and his grandfather was     Nadadoor Aazhwaan He was a Sribhashya Simhaasana Adhipathi.
+His father was Devarajap Perumaal and his grandfather was Nadadoor Aazhwaan.
+He was a Sribhashya Simhaasana Adhipathi.
 It is he who    installed the Archa Vigraha of Emperumaanaar at Kaanchi.
 His own Archa     Vigraham is at Tiruvellarai (p.28 of ATA).
 He wrote 19 granthas which     include : PRAPANNA PAARIJAATHAM, Sloka Dvayam, Paratvaadhi Panchaka Sthuthi,     Tattva Nirnayam, Tattva Saaram, Saamaanya Adhikarana Vaadham, Yathilinga     Samarthanam, Hethiraja Sthavam, Prameya maala, Sri bhashya Sangraham, and     Aahnika Choodaamani (which is not extant) (Authority: PPM and Payyampadi     Setlur Srivatsaankaachaaryars Preface to the Commentary on Prapanna     Paarijatham by Abhinava Desika Uttamur Swami.)
 He was the master of Kidambi     Appullaar who learned the Sastras at his feet while he was delivering     Kalakshepam on the Eastern side of Perarulalan Sannidhi in Kanchipuram.
 Like     a mother who feeds her child, he offered to Lord Varadaraja hot milk (     neither too hot nor too cold) but just hot enough to drink .Therefore, the     Lord was pleased to exclaim "Oh !
 Are you my mother? ".
 That is how he came     to be known as Nadadoor Ammaal.
 </details>